Kong/kubernetes-ingress-controller/docs/guides/prometheus-grafana.md

 First, we will install Prometheus with a scrape interval of 10 seconds to have fine-grained data points for all metrics.
-We’ll install both Prometheus and Grafana in a dedicated ‘monitoring’ namespace.
+We’ll install both Prometheus and Grafana in a dedicated `monitoring` namespace.

 To install Prometheus, execute the following: